ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 # Viewing clusters for vCenter Server instances
 {: #vc_viewingclusters}

-You can view the summary and detailed information of the clusters that are provisioned in VMware vCenter Server® instances.
+View the summary and detailed information of the clusters that are provisioned in a VMware vCenter Server® instance.

 ## Procedure to view clusters for vCenter Server instances
 {: #vc_viewingclusters-procedure}